hmrc/accessibility/docs/common-issues/validation.md

 Voice control software often inserts spaces (including leading spaces) as the user speaks and having to go back and remove these is time-consuming.

-People who struggle with numbers, such as those with dyscalculia, will benefit from being able to write numbers in groups.
+People who struggle with numbers, such as those with dyscalculia, will benefit from being able to write numbers in space-separated groups.

 Editing data can be difficult for those with mobility or dexterity issues or for those on touch devices, so we should avoid raising errors for format where possible.